Tomb of Casimir IV Jagiellon

 The tomb of Casimir IV Jagiellon (Nagrobek Kazimierza IV Jagiellończyka), located in Wawel Cathedral, Kraków, is a late 15th century masterpiece created in red marble by German sculptor Veit Stoss in the late Gothic style.
 Casimir IV, a King of Poland and Grand Duke of Lithuania of the Jagiellonian dynasty, was interred in the tomb following his death in 1492.
 His wife, Elizabeth of Austria, was placed with him in the tomb when she died in 1505.

 The tomb was opened in 1973 by a 12-man team in order to carry out conservation work.
 Shortly afterwards, 10 of the team died prematurely, prompting rumours of a "Jagiellonian curse".
-It was subsequently reported that the deaths were likely caused by toxins originating from a fungus present in the tomb.
+It was subsequently reported that the deaths were likely caused by toxins originating from a fungus (Aspergillus flavus) present in the tomb.
 Media reports suggested that spores from the fungus had been inhaled by the conservationists as they opened the tomb.

 Background and creation

 Casimir IV, a member of the Jagiellonian dynasty, was Grand Duke of Lithuania from 1440 and King of Poland from 1447, until his death in 1492.
 He had married Elizabeth of Austria in 1454.

 The German sculptor Veit Stoss had moved to Kraków from Nuremberg in 1477 to work on the altarpiece of St. Mary's Basilica, carving it in wood and completing it in 1489.
 Stoss was then commissioned to create, in red marble, a tomb for Casimir in the city's Wawel Cathedral, which he worked on between 1492 and 1496.
 The tomb was located in the cathedral's Holy Cross Chapel, and Casimir was interred in it in July 1492.
 When Elizabeth died in 1505 she was interred in the tomb beside her husband.